 Cleanse Your Grill At Least Once a Year

 When it’s warm out, you should do a good cleaning to your grill.
 This could help keep your grill nice for months and years to come.
-This may call for that you pretty much take it apart to do maintenance.
+This requires that you pretty much take it apart to do maintenance.
 If it’s a gas/propane grill, disconnect the gas line and then take up the grill parts layer by layer.
 When you get down to the burner, make sure to check it thoroughly.
 If you can cleanse it, do so, if it’s too dirty to clean, then, replace it.
-If your grill has to use lava rocks or ceramic briquettes double-check that these are not coated with grilled on foods.
+If your grill has to use lava rocks or ceramic briquettes double-check that these are not coated with cooked on foods.
 If they are coated with cooked food, buy a fresh new bag to replace them.
 Grill parts are available at nearly all hardware stores.
 We urge you to call Crafty Beaver to determine what we have in-stock for your grill.

 Purchase a Grill Cover to Conserve it